Mintbase/Grants-Program/docs/T&Cs.md

 2. if it results from Your behavior that such a deadline will not be met;
 3. if You become bankrupt, insolvent, wound-up or dissolved or otherwise loses its legal personality as a validly standing entity;
 4. if there is a Change in Control and Mintbase. has not given his prior written consent to such Change in control; and/or
-5. in the event You do not comply with Section 6.1, 6.4, 6.5, 6.6 and/or causes, in any way and at Mintbase.'s discretion, any damage to Mintbase. or Polkadot's image or reputation.
+5. in the event You do not comply with Section 6.1, 6.4, 6.5, 6.6 and/or causes, in any way and at Mintbase.'s discretion, any damage to Mintbase. or Mintbase's image or reputation.

 Furthermore, termination can happen for any reason at the discretion of the Mintbase Technologies Foundation.